dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * The action ("read") is what she wants to perform.
 * Her browser sends a request on her behalf to the platform’s backend services.

-Now, let’s break down what happens:
+Let’s break down what happens step by step:

-Each time Alice interacts with the platform - by clicking a link, submitting a form, or opening a page - a request is made to one or more backend services.
+Each time Alice interacts with the platform — by clicking a link, submitting a form, or opening a page — a request is made to one or more backend services.
 These services must decide: *Can Alice do this?* and more subtly: *What exactly is Alice allowed to do in this context?*

 That decision process starts with the **Policy Enforcement Point (PEP)**.
-Think of the PEP as a gatekeeper - it sees the request and knows it must enforce some kind of access control.
+Think of the PEP as a gatekeeper — it sees the request and knows it must enforce some kind of access control.
 But it doesn't contain the logic to decide **what’s allowed**.
 Instead, it delegates that to the **Policy Decision Point (PDP)**.

-The **PDP** evaluates the request against a set of policies.
+The PDP evaluates the request against a set of policies.
 These policies might include conditions like:

 * Alice must be logged in.
 * Alice must have an active subscription.
 * Alice can only read the full article if her subscription level is "Premium".

 To perform this evaluation, the PDP often needs more information than what’s in Alice’s request.
-For example, it may need to know:

-* Alice’s subscription status,
-* The article’s visibility flags.
-* ...

 This is where the **Policy Information Point (PIP)** comes in.
-The PIP retrieves additional attributes from user directories, databases, metadata services, etc., and supplies them to the PDP as needed.
+In this case, one PIP is involved: a user management service that provides Alice’s subscription information.
+This PIP supplies the PDP with the information needed to evaluate the aforesaid policies.

-But here’s where a crucial detail often gets missed: the PDP doesn't always answer a **closed question** like “yes” or “no”.
+But here’s where a crucial detail often gets missed: the PDP doesn't always answer a **closed question** like "yes" or "no".
 In many cases, the PDP may answer **open questions** with answers like:

 * Alice can read the article, but only the excerpt.
-* Alice can read the full article if her subscription is Premium or if the article is marked as public.
+* Alice can read the full article if her subscription is "Premium" or if the article is marked as public.
 * Alice can read up to three full articles per day on a free plan.
-* Alice can read that set of articles
+* Alice can read that particular set of articles

-In these cases, the PDP returns not just a binary decision, but a decision along with **obligations, conditions, or structured attributes** that describe *how* access is permitted, such as what parts of a resource are visible, or what usage limits apply.
+In these cases, the PDP returns a decision along with additional access context information that describes *how* access is permitted, and which additional actions to perform.
+This might include details like which parts of a resource are visible or what usage limits apply.
+For example, if Alice is on a free plan and has already read three full articles today, the PDP might return a "permit" decision along with structured attributes specifying that only the excerpt of the requested article should be shown.

 The PEP then takes that decision and enforces it, meaning the request is either allowed to proceed to the protected resource or is blocked.
 Enforcement is binary: permit or deny.
-If the decision includes additional data, it is up to downstream components, such as business logic or resource handlers to interpret and apply those, for example, by shaping the response or limiting available actions.
+But if the decision includes additional data — like an instruction to show only the excerpt — it’s up to downstream components to interpret and act on that.
+In Alice’s case, this means shaping the response to include only the article excerpt.

-However, there is one essential prerequisite: the system must know who the subject is — that is, it must verify the subject’s identity, confirming that Alice is indeed Alice.
+There is, however, one essential prerequisite: the system must know who the subject is — that is, it must verify the subject’s identity, confirming that Alice is indeed Alice.
 This verification process is the domain of authentication.
 Without it, the PEP has no basis on which to enforce access decisions.
 Authentication is therefore foundational, which is why we begin by examining authentication patterns and approaches.
+But before doing that, there is a need to explore a few essential concepts that provide context for understanding the broader landscape of authentication and authorization.

+## Policy Representations and Lifecycle

+As described above, authorization policies define who can do what under which conditions.
+Depending on how they're represented and integrated into a system, their impact on development, operations, and security can vary widely.
+In practice, policies are implemented in two main ways:

+* **Hardcoded policies:** These are embedded directly in application code — for example, conditional checks like `if user.role == 'admin'`.
+In this model, the PDP is implicit within the application logic, and the PEP might be an interceptor, handler, or a simple conditional branch.
+* **Declarative policies:** These are defined outside the application code in structured formats, evaluated by a dedicated PDP.
+Examples include policies written in [Rego](https://www.openpolicyagent.org/docs/policy-language), [Cedar](https://www.cedarpolicy.com/en), [XACML](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=xacml), or other authorization languages.
+This model clearly separates the enforcement logic (PEP) from decision logic (PDP) and externalizes policy definition.

+Declarative policies allow the policy lifecycle to be managed independently of the application lifecycle.
+This separation has several operational and organizational benefits:

+* Access policies reflect business rules, regulatory obligations, or security requirements — and while these are also drivers for application features, their rate of change, ownership, and scope typically differ:
+  * Regulatory updates may require immediate changes to access conditions without modifying the underlying feature set.
+  * Security incident response might require temporary or permanent changes to access controls outside a normal release cycle.
+  * Declarative policies empower non-developers to request or implement access changes (e.g., enabling partner access during a pilot program) without waiting for a full development cycle or redeployment, especially when the changes don't require altering core application logic.
+  * Policies may vary in scope or depth, with some governing access across multiple services or applications, while others are more narrowly focused.

+  When access policies are tightly coupled to code, any change — no matter how urgent or isolated — requires a code change, test cycle, and deployment.
+Separating policy from application code allows organizations to react faster and more safely to changes, without compromising the integrity of the software development process.

+* Policies are high-stakes — access control bugs are different from feature bugs.
+They tend to be catastrophic, not just annoying:

+  * Granting access when you shouldn't can lead to **data breaches**
+  * Revoking access incorrectly can **break business** processes

+  Externalized policies are easier to review, audit, and test — just like any other configuration artifact.
+They can also be subject to staged rollouts and automated validation.
+Enabling and governing these capabilities is the responsibility of the **Policy Administration Point (PAP)**, which orchestrates the authoring, validation, and controlled distribution of policies.
+Policies themselves are also subject to access controls.
+In that sense, the PAP also incorporates aspects of the PEP and the PDP — but is focused entirely on the policy lifecycle rather than on business-related decisions.

+* Declarative policies also enable *before-the-fact audit* — the ability to answer "Who currently has access to this object/resource?" without needing to wait for a request to happen or instrument code.
+This reverse-query capability is essential for governance, compliance, and risk assessments, and is practically impossible when policies are hardcoded and scattered across multiple applications.

-### First-Party vs. Third-Party
+## First-Party vs. Third-Party

-Before we look closer at authentication patterns, there's a crucial differentiation one has to be aware of: Is the context we're in a First-Party, or a Third-Party context:

-* **First Party:** When the subject (given the story above - Alice) accesses objects (like the article) on their own behalf.
-The subject may own the object (e.g., Alice editing her own article) or not (e.g., Alice reading someone else's article).
-* **Third Party:** When a subject acts on behalf of another entity to access objects owned by that entity.
-For example, imagine a service integrated with the blog platform (from the example section) to check grammar and suggest improvements for articles.
-Alice delegates access to this third-party service, becoming the PDP.
-The third-party service acts as the subject, the article is still the object, and the blog API is the PEP enforcing access.
+A key distinction in access control scenarios lies in **on whose behalf** the subject is acting.
+This determines whether we’re dealing with a **first-party** or a **third-party** context.

+In a **first-party** scenario, the subject acts on their own behalf — for instance, when Alice reads or edits articles in her account.
+In a **third-party** scenario, the subject is acting on behalf of someone else — like when Alice delegates access to an external service that analyzes her articles.
+The third-party service becomes the subject, while Alice remains the principal authorizing access.

+This distinction has important implications for how delegation is modeled, how trust is established, and what guarantees are needed from the involved systems.

 ![First Party vs Third Party](../assets/First_vs_Third_Party_Context.svg)